ThunderFly-aerospace/docs/instruments/TF-G2/index.md

 ![TF-G2 during flight](https://raw.githubusercontent.com/ThunderFly-aerospace/TF-G2/4s/doc/img/TF-G2_fly_clouds.jpg)

+{: .origin }
+TF-G2 grew out of research conducted within the [CRREAT project](https://crreat.eu/), which required carrying heavy scientific instruments into or close to thunderstorm clouds to study ionizing radiation.
+Because those instruments were not originally designed for UAVs, the first platform we built TF-G1 had to be large and powerful enough to carry them as-is.
+Over time, the [TF-ATMON](/instruments/TF-ATMON/) toolchain gave us the means to systematically miniaturize and optimize each instrument for UAV integration.
+Once the payload shrank, the carrier could shrink with it: TF-G2 enables similar measurement capability as TF-G1, but in a significantly lighter and simpler airframe that is far cheaper to train on, easier to transport, and quicker to deploy for routine atmospheric measurements.

 ## The main design highlights

   * Micro payload load capacity suitable for multiple types of [TF-ATMON atmospheric sensors](/instruments/TF-ATMON)